lbeckman314/liambeckman.com/about/index.md

 ## about the website:
 I built this website as a way to store and present my various works and projects.
 The site itself owes it's beginnings to Jonathan McGlone's wonderfully helpful guide [jmcglone.com/guides/github-pages/](jmcglone.com/guides/github-pages/).

-This website is built wth Jekyll and hosted by Github Pages.
+This website is built with Jekyll and hosted by Github Pages.
 <a>https://github.com/lbeckman314/lbeckman314.github.io</a>